marionpobelle/marionpobelle/README.md

 ### CURRENT WORK AND FUTURE PROJECTS

 - 🌱 I am currently working on a Pokemon Mystery Dungeon TTRPG system as it is my favorite game.
-- 🌱 Polishing my current projects is on hold, as I am currently applying for Computer Science and Game Development Master's degrees.
+- 🌱 Currently polishing my existing projects.
 - 🌱 I'd like to take on an electronic project as I've been highly interested by that domain.
-I'm thinking a plant monitoring system or a fish food dispenser.
+I'm thinking about making a plant monitoring system.

 ### CV